gubisim/design-notes/README.md

     - A stepper is a great way of breaking your form into smaller easier to complete steps.
 - Avoid placeholders as description for the input
     - Using placeholders as description is bad practice due to losing your description when you input anything.
+    - Instead place the description below the input, making sure to keep visual hierarchy
 - Avoid placeholder as label
     - When using placeholder as label you lose the input label.
     - This can be okay if you are using floating placeholders (placeholder moves to label when there is input).